 Setting up and managing your digital domain will enliven your reading, thinking, and writing in this course.
 And it will engage you with the literary and cultural questions inherent in digital participation and exchange.
-In managing your blog, you will be exploring the implications of how you represent yourself in a public space—empowering you to move beyond the passive consumption and toward more active production of content in the digital commons
+In managing your blog, you will be exploring the implications of how you represent a self in public space—empowering you to move beyond the passive consumption and toward more active production of content in the digital commons

-- Try out different titles and taglines
+- try out different titles and taglines

 - (Re)consider your theme You are welcome to experiment with different themes.
 Don’t worry: you can try one out and if it does not work you can always switch back to your original or default theme